Ubaidbutt/ubaidbutt.github.io/_posts/2024-05-16-work-culture-pakistan-netherlands.md

 ## Conclusive notes:
 If you come from a country like Pakistan or India, the work culture here will be much better because you are accustomed to a very high-stress, employer-oriented culture with little to no regard for employee well-being.
 The Netherlands is completely different, where employee rights and their well-being are paramount, and government laws ensure that.

-P.S This does not mean that the Netherlands don’t have companies with toxic work culture but my comparison is first based on my personal experience and also gives you a general idea.
+P.S.
+This does not mean that the Netherlands doesn’t have companies with toxic work cultures or that the grass is only greener on this side of the world.
+You can definitely come across companies and employers who don't match everything I have said above, and that's perfectly alright.
+However, I do believe that my comparison depicts the true picture when viewed from a generic standpoint.